 Workplace Accident Compensation Claim: The immediate steps you should take following an accident at work before claiming UK work injury compensation

-Workplace accident compensation claim: find out the practical steps you should take immediately following an injury at work to ensure you have as much evidence as possible to support your compensation claim, you receive the correct medical treatment for your injuries and your employer makes an accurate record of your accident.
+Find out the practical steps you should take immediately following an injury at work to ensure you have as much evidence as possible to support your workplace accident compensation claim; you receive the correct medical treatment for your injuries and your employer makes an accurate record of your accident.

 What should you do immediately following a workplace accident to support your compensation claim in the UK?

 As soon as you are aware that you have received an injury at work you should:

 2. Report your injury to the workplace first aid representative.

 3. Report your accident to your union representative if you are a member of a union.

 4. Ensure your accident details are entered into the workplace accident book – only sign the entry if you agree with the description given.

 5. Seek medical attention from your workplace surgery, if available, or attend at the hospital or your GP ensuring that you describe all of your injuries no matter how small they may seem – it is important you have a full record on your medical notes.

 6. Complete a workplace accident questionnaire as soon as you can – the closer to your accident this is completed the more accurate your description is likely to be and the quicker your employer can act to remove the danger to other workers.